Data Breach Roundup: Major Incidences in May, June, and July

 This US-based healthcare technology company with more than 50 centers still has no ideas about the breach beyond a figure.
 They know that 1.5 million records were compromised earlier in May, an attempt that stretched until July.
 In fact, a similar attempt was also uncovered on the UCLA Health System, where the breach affected 4.5 million users.

 Trump Hotel Collection

 While most of the other hacking attempts where are stealing information, Trump Hotel incidence was right down to the money.
 Earlier in July, hotel authorities reported a series of fraudulent credit card and debit card transactions across multiple locations.
 Los Angeles, New York, Miami, Honolulu, Chicago, and Miami were the most affected locations.
-The hotel chain is yet to reveal any other substantial information of severity and amount of money lost due to these transactions.
+The hotel chain is yet to reveal any other substantial information on the severity and amount of money lost due to these transactions.